dc-fukuoka/diffuse/README.md

 `$ eog gifs/diffuse.expl.2.gif`
 ![Alt text](gifs/diffuse.expl.2.gif?raw=true "explicit method 2")

-note: diffusion speed is different between implicit method and explicit method, because implicit method case uses Crank-Nicolson method, that is time direction second orcer accuracy.
+note: calculated diffusion speed is a little bit different between implicit method and explicit method, because implicit method case uses Crank-Nicolson method as well, that is time direction second orcer accuracy so implicit method case is more accurete.
-if Crank-Nicolson method is disabled, (remove -D_CN from the makefile) the diffusion speed will be almost the same.
+if Crank-Nicolson method is disabled, (remove -D_CN from the makefile) the calculated diffusion speed will be almost the same.